Choosing between Dialpad and JustCall for your business communications often comes down to five questions:

 This is where ZoomInfo changes the equation.
 Before your rep opens Dialpad or JustCall, ZoomInfo's GTM Workspace has already identified which accounts are researching solutions like yours, surfaced the decision-makers with verified direct-dial numbers, and drafted personalized outreach based on the signals those accounts are showing.

 Seismic's sales team attributed 39% of their active pipeline to opportunities identified by ZoomInfo signals.
 Databricks reached prospects 50% faster.
-These results don't come from a better dialer.
+These results do not come from a better dialer.
 They come from knowing which numbers are worth dialing.

 ZoomInfo integrates with both Dialpad and JustCall through its App Marketplace, so the intelligence flows into whichever phone system your team prefers.
 The phone system handles the call.
 ZoomInfo handles everything before it.